- October 4, 2017

 Buying a car with a reconstructed title can be a great option for buyers on a limited budget, but there are some potential issues to consider.
 For example, while a reconstructed vehicle must pass a state inspection to be considered safe for the road, these inspections are not all-encompassing and can only go so far, since the inspectors can only test and check for repairs that they can clearly see.
 Therefore, there could still be underlying mechanical issues that could surface later, and you will be responsible for these repairs.
 If you’re thinking about buying a vehicle with a reconstructed title, you’ll want to make sure you purchase from a reputable dealership that you trust to have made the correct repairs.

 Of course, when you have a vehicle with a reconstructed title, your resale value will also be affected.
 This is something to keep in mind if you have any potential plans to resell the vehicle down the road.
+Consulting a vehicle accident lawyer can give you more insights into how a reconstructed title could impact you legally and financially.

 Whether buying a vehicle with a salvage title for parts or purchasing a reconstructed vehicle to save money, it’s important to understand the differences between these title distinctions and what they could mean for your ability to get the car registered, insured, and driven safely.